wccesario/spring-boot-jtwig-hibernate-crud/README.md

 A very simple CRUD built with Maven, Spring Boot, using Hibernate as ORM and JTWIG as template engine.

-The dump used in this projected is at the docs diretory.
+The dump used in this project is at the docs diretory.

 This code is merely for sample purposes but I would be happy if this ends up helping somebody.